 I, personally, don’t have a problem with this.
-After all, He is God; I’m pretty sure He knows what is best.
-If you have not yet accepted Jesus as your Lord, owner, and Savior – your only way into Heaven – it is easy to do so.
+After all, He is God and I’m pretty sure He knows what is best.
+If you have not yet accepted Jesus as your Lord, owner, Savior, and only way into Heaven, it is easy to do so.

 I believe that Jesus Christ is Your only begotten Son, that He came down to our Earth in the flesh and died on the cross to take away all of my sins.
 I believe that Jesus Christ rose from the dead on the third day to give all of us eternal life.

 Lord Jesus, I accept You as my personal Lord and Savior.
 I now ask that You come into my life and live with me for all of eternity.
 I thank You that all my sins are forgiven because of the blood You shed for me.